 PhD Network Structure

 The IMISCOE PhD Network aims to strengthen research and network opportunities for doctoral researchers in the field of migration (and herewith related topics).
-The PhD Network is organised upon the Network Board, the Blog Group, the broader PhD Network community which consists of the PhD Representative(s) of the standing committees (SCs) and the PhD Academy, each with their own active members who plan and carry out activities relevant for PhD migration scholars.
+The PhD Network is organised upon the Network Board, the Blog Group, and the broader PhD Network community, which consists of the PhD Representative(s) of the standing committees (SCs) and the PhD Academy, each with their active members who plan and carry out activities relevant for PhD migration scholars.
 The PhD Network is represented by the PhD Representative and the Vice-Representative and steered by the PhD Network Board.

 PhD Network Board: